waqarNaeem786/waqarNaeem786/README.md

-# Waqar Naeem - Software Developer | student of Computer and International Relaions
+# Waqar Naeem - Software Developer | Student of Computer Science
 Hi, this is Waqar, I have worked as freelancer for more than 3 to 4 year in Back-End, Front-End and Deveops Domain.
 Currently I am trying put more emphasizes on learning the core fundamental of computer science.
 I am hobbiyst learner, book reader and software developer I love when I code and when I learn to make new things.